-Congratulations to our First Prize winner, Marc Fishman!
+Congratulations to our First Prize winner, Angela Wee!

 The Long Island Philharmonic’s Young Artist Competition, an integral part of the Orchestra’s commitment to Arts-In-Education, alternately focuses on instruments in one of three disciplines: Piano, Strings, or Woodwinds & Brass.
 The competition offers aspiring young Long Island musicians an opportunity to achieve the recognition of their peers, the public, and the distinguished panel of judges.

-Marc made his debut performance with the Long Island Philharmonic at their Annual Gala at Oheka Castle on May 3, 2012.
+Angela made her debut performance with the Long Island Philharmonic at their Annual Gala at Oheka Castle on April 23, 2014.

 From L-R: Valerie Levy, violinist with the Long Island Philharmonic; Larry Austin, Chairman of the Board of Directors; Vivian Israel, cellist with the Long Island Philharmonic; Angela Wee, 2014 First Prize Winner;